institutedata/capstone-rodasamortin/README-AnimeBasket.md

  ### B. User Stories ###

+ As an anime' viewer, I've had my fair share of frustrations with spoilers and non-customisable list of the shows that I want to watch.
 I've honed in on the _three pain points_ I consistently encounter when visiting anime websites.

+To ensure top-notch quality, scalability, and seamless maintenance, I'm taking a targeted approach by addressing each pain point with one distinct feature and its corresponding design.

+<code style = "color : gold"> _1_ Pain Point, </code>

+_Three Pain Points_

- * - Spoilers
+1. Spoilers